North America: Economy

-The NAFTA forms one of the four largest trade blocs in the world.
+NAFTA formed one of the four largest trade blocs in the world.
 Its implementation in 1994 was designed for economic homogenization with hopes of eliminating barriers of trade and foreign investment between Canada, the U.S. and Mexico.
 While Canada and the U.S. already conducted the largest bilateral trade relationship—and to present day still do—in the world and Canada–U.S. trade relations already allowed trade without national taxes and tariffs, NAFTA allowed Mexico to experience a similar duty-free trade.
 The free-trade agreement allowed for the elimination of tariffs that had previously been in place on U.S.–Mexico trade.
 Trade volume has steadily increased annually and in 2010, surface trade between the three NAFTA nations reached an all-time historical increase of 24.3% or US$791 billion.
 The NAFTA trade bloc GDP (PPP) is the world's largest with US$17.617 trillion.
 This is in part attributed to the fact that the economy of the U.S. is the world's largest national economy; the country had a nominal GDP of approximately $14.7 trillion in 2010.
 The countries of NAFTA are also some of each other's largest trade partners.
-The U.S. is the largest trade partner of Canada and Mexico, while Canada and Mexico are each other's third largest trade partners.
-In 2018, the NAFTA was replaced by the U.S.–Mexico–Canada Agreement.
+The U.S. is the largest trade partner of Canada and Mexico, while Canada and Mexico are each other's third-largest trade partners.
+In 2018, the NAFTA was replaced by the U.S.–Mexico–Canada Agreement (USMCA).

 The Caribbean trade bloc (CARICOM) came into agreement in 1973 when it was signed by 15 Caribbean nations.
 As of 2000, CARICOM trade volume was US$96 billion.
 CARICOM also allowed for the creation of a common passport for associated nations.
 In the past decade the trade bloc focused largely on free-trade agreements and under the CARICOM Office of Trade Negotiations free-trade agreements have been signed into effect.

 Integration of Central American economies occurred under the signing of the Central American Common Market agreement in 1961; this was the first attempt to engage the nations of this area into stronger financial cooperation.
 The 2006 implementation of the Central American Free Trade Agreement (CAFTA) left the future of the CACM unclear.
 The Central American Free Trade Agreement was signed by five Central American countries, the Dominican Republic, and the U.S. The focal point of CAFTA is to create a free trade area similar to that of NAFTA.
 In addition to the U.S., Canada also has relations in Central American trade blocs.